rai-project/mlmodelscope/docs/installation.md

 ```
 docker run -p 8500:8500 -p 8600:8600 -d consul
 ```

 The registry server runs on http://localhost:8500

 #### Installing Jaeger Client Package

 The `github.com/uber/jaeger-client-go` package requires a specific version of thrift to be used.
 The following installs the specific thirft version.
 You need to install glide for that.
-Instructions on how to install Glide is available [their website](https://github.com/Masterminds/glide).
+Instructions on how to install Glide is available [their website](https://github.com/Masterminds/glide) using `go get github.com/Masterminds/glide`.

 ```
 go get -v github.com/uber/jaeger-client-go